 Effect of modes of pollination on yield per plant

 The data on the effect of bee pollination in different treatments on fennel flowers is presented in Table 3.
 The impact on yield through bee pollination was 20.39 g per plant, while self-pollination and open pollination were 8.28 g and 13.96 g per plant, respectively.
 Bee pollination significantly against other treatments on Fennel flowers under agro-ecological conditions of Kumarganj, Faizabad.
 The present investigation are also partial correlation with the findings of Chaudhary (2006), The mean seed yield of fennel in caged plots was 5.2 g per plant, compared to 29.7 g per plant for open pollinated plants and 26.6 g per plant for bee-pollinated plants (increases of 474.7 and 413.5%, respectively).
 Bee-Q-treated plots gave the highest yield of 33.8 g per plant (increase of 553.4%).
-Yields under bee pollination were on a par with those under open pollination, suggesting the significant role of insect pollinators other than honey bees, especially Episyrphus balteatus, Eristalis arvorum, Eristalinus arvorumS, Eristalis species and Musca species.
+Yields under bee pollination were on a par with those under open pollination, suggesting the significant role of insect pollinators other than honey bees, especially Episyrphus balteatus, Eristalis arvorum, Eristalinus arvorum, Eristalis species and Musca species.

 Effect of modes of pollination on fruit set per plant